VirusTotal/yara/docs/capi.rst

   pointer is passed to the callback function.

+.. c:function:: void yr_compiler_set_include_callback(YR_COMPILER* compiler, YR_COMPILER_INCLUDE_CALLBACK_FUNC callback, YR_COMPILER_INCLUDE_FREE_FUNC include_free, void* user_data)

+  Set a callback to provide rules from a custom source when ``include`` directive is invoked.
+The *user_data* pointer is untouched and passed back to the callback function and to the free function.
+Once the callback's result is no longer needed, the include_free function will be called.
+If the memory does not need to be freed, include_free can be set to NULL.

 .. c:function:: int yr_compiler_add_file(YR_COMPILER* compiler, FILE* file, const char* namespace, const char* file_name)

   Compile rules from a *file*.
 Rules are put into the specified *namespace*,